 Online Form - Public Question Time

-have more than two questions you may be asked to wait until others have had a turn and then, time permitting, you may return to ask your further question/s.
+Please have regard for others who might wish to ask questions and keep your question/contextual information as succinct as possible.
+If you have more thank two (2) questions, you may be asked to wait until others have had a turn and then, time permitting, you may return to ask your further question(s).

-You may ask a question on behalf of an organisation/group, however, you will be asked to formally declare that you have the appropriate authority to speak on behalf of the organisation/group.
+You may ask a question on behalf of an organisation/group, however you will be asked to formally declare that you have the appropriate authority to speak on behalf of the organisation/group.

 Is your question related to an item on the Agenda?